hashicorp/vault-secrets-operator/README.md

 See the developer docs for more info [here](https://developer.hashicorp.com/vault/docs/platform/k8s/vso)

-*Please note that The Vault Secrets Operator is in public beta.
-Please provide your feedback by opening a GitHub issue [here](https://github.com/hashicorp/vault-secrets-operator/issues).
-We will be reviewing PR contributions after the beta period has elapsed.<br />
-Thanks!*

 ### Features

 The following features are supported by the Vault Secrets Operator: